 Selecting the right outsourcing partner for your drug development program is an extremely complex process.
-Within the pharmaceutical industry today, drug developers are increasingly outsourcing pre-clinical development, clinical research, and drug product manufacturing to external contract service providers (contract development and manufacturing organizations [CDMOs] and contract research organizations [CROs]).
+Within the pharmaceutical industry today, drug developers are increasingly outsourcing pre-clinical development, clinical research, and drug product manufacturing to external contract service providers (contract development and manufacturing organizations [CDMO] and contract research organizations [CRO]).
 While this can provide benefits, such as the ability to leverage external expertise and technologies, it can be challenging for the drug developer to manage multiple vendors, projects can be slow to start, disconnects can lead to delayed timelines, and it can be extremely costly.
 This points to a need for a simplified outsourcing model.

 How does an integrated services model accelerate drug development?

 Traditionally, the pharmaceutical industry has been structured around functional silos.
 In a conventional outsourcing approach, a sponsor has to split their drug development program between one or more CDMOs and a separate CRO.
 This places the project management burden on the sponsor, creates gaps in the development timeline, and limits knowledge and material sharing.
 Ultimately, this restricts productivity, slows down the drug development process, and is costly for the sponsor.